Klosmi/html-basics/JS-basic.md

 - we can only use the `await` keyword inside of a function declared with `async`.
 So it __only works in an `async` function__.

+- `then` and `catch` methods belong to the Promise.
+When using `await` the value gets unwrapped from the `promise`.
+We can imagine that a promise is some sort of container/box data type.
+If we remove the `await`, it returns a `promise` which then can be `then`able or `catch`able.

 - eg.:
   *The [background-color changing](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#callback-hell) program*